Saturday, June 14, 2025

 What are the differences between healthy and unhealthy fats?

-Healthy fats, like those in avocados and nuts, are good for your heart.
+Healthy fats, like those in avocados and nuts, suit your heart.
 Unhealthy fats, like trans fats, can harm your health.

 What advantages does keeping a food diary offer?

-A food diary helps track your eating habits and nutritional intake.
-It leads to better food choices and diet accountability.
+A food diary helps you track your eating habits and nutritional intake.
+It can lead to better food choices and diet accountability.

 How can I practice mindful eating?